 We’ve learned that one of the barriers to digital transformation is the perception that it’s difficult.

 In reality, there are off-the-shelf tools that are straightforward to implement, like Interac e-Transfer for Business.
 It’s the same Interac e-Transfer service that most Canadians are also familiar with, but it’s enhanced for the needs of businesses.
 It enables data-rich payments in real time to help streamline accounting processes and accelerate paperless office strategies.
-It also offers bulk payment options, which facilitate a number of payments at once.
+It also offers bulk payment options, which facilitate several payments at once.
 These are powerful tools to simplify processes and boost operational efficiency.

-I’ve spent a lot of my career in cash management sales, where I was responsible for helping corporate and commercial clients optimize their working capital by focusing on payments and receivables.
+I’ve spent a lot of my career in cash management sales, where I was responsible for helping corporate and commercial clients optimize their working capital by focusing on faster payments and receivables.
 Encouraging the success of Canadian businesses — big and small — is very near and dear to my heart.